danish20/Austin/Milestone4/README.md

 The purpose of the bot is to provide better insights about the team performance in each sprint and overall, using some analytics on the sprint data.

-We have deployed the bot on the slack channel: <enter link>
+We have deployed the bot on the slack team : https://softeng-project-group.slack.com

-In order to use the bot, the user needs to be a part of the channel.
+Use the 'acceptance_testing' channel for testing.
 The credentials for the user account are given below:

-username:
+username: test.austin.bot@gmail.com

-password:
+password: AustinBot1234#

 ### General Instructions